Using the train system in Italy is very easy and they have made it friendly for tourists to use.

 If you forget to validate your ticket you may be fined on the train when the train conductor comes around to check the tickets.

 When you buy a return ticket only validate the ticket you are using for your first journey.
-Validate the second part on your return journey.
+Validate the second part of your return journey.

-If you purchased your ticket online or on a app, you do not need validate your ticket.
+If you purchased your ticket online or on an app, you do not need to validate your ticket.